 The town sits pretty at the confluence of Nam Khan and Mekong river.
 Abundant signage of life prevails everywhere.
 Flow of Mekong continues from China.
-Periodic flooding of Luang Prabang and greater regions in Laos is an annual occurrence in this part of the world!
+Periodic flooding of Mekong causing distress for Luang Prabang and greater regions in Laos is an annual occurrence in this part of the world!
 New layers of alluvial soil carpets the soil that grows plenty of vegetables.
 A taste of traditional cuisine of Luang Prabang will hard press you to bow down to the mighty Mekong, Mother Mekong to the residents!

 I close my eyes and take a deep breath to fill my heart!
 Air in Luang Prabang fills wholesome, soulful.
 It reaches my heart and cleanses the path along the way!
 From the air, the town looked exceptionally pretty!
 Tiny houses with bright red thatched roofs thrive amidst manicured gardens!
 Dots the land shining pagodas with gilded heads!
 There are 33 of these old temples, I learned from the UNESCO portal!
 Luang Prabang is one of the three UNESCO Heritage sites in Laos.

 The Old Town of Luang Prabang has preserved age old architectural wonders of various kingdoms that ruled over the land and brought in something new at every fold of history.
-As a result, you will find a quaint little French style bungalow with ivory white glass panel juxtaposed alongside a Buddhist pagoda inscribed with traditional folktales on its golden wall panel.
+As a result, you will find a quaint little French style bungalow with ivory white glass panels right next to a Buddhist pagoda adorning traditional folktales on its golden wall panel.
 Monks in blood-maroon robe cross wooden bridges from distant rural areas to reach Luang Prabang at the wee hours of the day break to collect alms.

-Tourists can break their fast with freshly baked baguettes and steamed Poisson smeared with exquisite dill!
+Tourists can break their fast with freshly baked baguettes and steamed Poisson smeared with exquisite dill at the morning market.
 Luang Prabang is an extraordinary yet tiny hamlet where cultural traits of both the world are hemmed together!
-Both of them have grown roots and intertwined somewhere resulting in intangible cultural heritage, glimpses of which we can see at Chhatrapati Shivaji Terminus in Mumbai or Yangon in Myanmar!